Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role of new digital technologies and learning objectives: Findings and discussion

 \subsection{Attitude toward the use of digital technologies (RQ1)}

-The instructors' attitude toward the use of digital technologies in physics lab courses was recorded with 15 closed items.
+\textbf{Findings (i):} The instructors' attitude toward the use of digital technologies in physics lab courses was recorded with 15 closed items.
 As described in Sec.~\ref{preprocessing}, these items form one scale, so the mean of each participant’s responses to all items is considered as the new variable \textit{attitude}.
-The mean participants' \textit{attitude} is $M=4.08$ ($SD=0.60$), so on average, instructors responded with \textit{agree} to each item implying an overall positive attitude toward digital technologies in physics lab courses.
+The mean participants' \textit{attitude} is $M=4.08$ ($SD=0.60$).

+\textbf{Discussion of findings (i):} On average, instructors responded with \textit{agree} to each item implying an overall positive attitude toward digital technologies in physics lab courses.

-Related open-text responses by 63 instructors provide deeper insight into the reasons behind their attitudes and are supplemental to the quantitative responses also revealing reservations and concerns.
+\textbf{Findings (ii):} Related open-text responses by 63 instructors provide deeper insight into the reasons behind their attitudes and are supplemental to the quantitative responses also revealing reservations and concerns.
 The responses were assigned to eight categories presented in TABLE~\ref{tab:attitudesqual}.
 A positive attitude toward digital technologies was argued by 19 instructors with their potential for physics experiments and students' competence acquisition, by five instructors with the general potential for teaching and learning, by eight instructors with related motivational effects, and by 18 instructors with the contemporaneity of digital technologies and their relevance for students' future and labor market.
 19 instructors revealed a mixed attitude toward digital technologies in lab courses stating that they should not be used as an end in themselves but only if they have a real benefit in the specific use case.
 A negative attitude was related to limitations, difficulties, or problems that (might) occur with the use of digital technologies in the lab course (12 instructors).
 Some instructors just stated their attitude (7 positive, 7 negative) without any explanations.

 Potentials of digital technologies mentioned by the instructors were, for example, the opportunities and higher flexibility for data processing and visualization, the potential for deeper understanding, the facility to conduct otherwise unfeasible experiments, and the increasing students' motivation and interest.
 Otherwise, limitations of digital technologies mentioned by the instructors were for example the heterogeneous students' digital competencies, the restricted authenticity of technologies like smartphones in comparison to real physics research, the importance of hands-on activities which might be substituted by digital technologies, or the risk of less understanding (e.g., when a tool just becomes a black box).